 As mentioned earlier, there are several different ways through which you can send out the content or resources.
 In this example by Inc., they have provided a snippet for their content.
 It seems that they actually want the subscriber to go through it.

 Moreover, this is a purely text-based email with no images or gifs.
 But, it should be noted that each resource is different.
 In this case, if they had just put a headline and a CTA to read their story, not many people would have engaged with it.

 This is the area where marketers have to walk on thin ice.
 Pitching your product or writing an exclusive promotional email is an art.
-Marketers do not just put their product with a price tag in their emails.
+Marketers do not just put their products with a price tag in their emails.
 They subtly write a promotional email by striking a balance between providing value and selling the benefits.
 There are three ways to send promotional emails.

 - First, you can mention discounts or coupons in your emails and create an urgency to avail of the offer.

 - Second, you can straight away mention the price of your product by stating the benefits that users can derive.

 - Third, you don’t have to mention any price but promote your product by giving an option to your subscribers to take a free trial or upgrade to the paid version.

 Let us see the examples of all of the above.

 In this email by Quark Software, they have created a sense of urgency and leveraged the discount factor to craft their email.
 If we scrutinize the elements of the email then they have stated the price, created a sense of urgency, and have also stated the benefit of 1 year.